hasadna/hasadna-k8s/docs/kamatera.md

 ## SSH to cluster nodes

-Using Rancher you can get a the keys for each node in a zip file
+Using Rancher you can get the keys for each node in a zip file

 ## Setting up NFS